westerndigitalcorporation/cdl-tools/README.md

   --verbose | -v       : Verbose output
   --force-ata | -a     : Force the use of ATA passthrough commands
 Commands:
-  info    : Show device and system support information list    : List supported pages show    : Display one or all supported pages clear   : Clear one or all supported pages save    : Save one or all pages to a file upload  : Upload a page to the device enable  : Enable command duration limits disable : Disable command duration limits
+  info            : Show device and system support information list            : List supported pages show            : Display one or all supported pages clear           : Clear one or all supported pages save            : Save one or all pages to a file upload          : Upload a page to the device enable          : Enable command duration limits disable         : Disable command duration limits enable-highpri  : Enable high priority enhancement disable-highpri : Disable high priority enhancement Command options:
-Command options:
   --count
 	Apply to the show command.